Kappa Omicron Nu Honor Society

 - Have a minimum of 3.5 cumulative GPA

-A national initiation fee ($59 for the 2015-2016 academic year) activates membership and maintains the active undergraduate membership until one year following graduation.
+A national initiation fee of $69 activates membership and maintains the active undergraduate membership until one year following graduation.
 Graduate memberships are for one full academic year following the initiation.
 Members then have the choice of keeping membership active on a yearly basis by paying an annual fee for national and chapter membership.
 Chapter active membership helps the chapter offer benefits to campus members.
 Chapter dues are $20.

 Questions regarding the Omicron Alpha Delta Chapter of KON can be directed to: